Estimation and Inference on Treatment Effects Under Treatment-Based Sampling: Introduction

-Third, given a target population for a benchmark population share, one may ask what the optimal sampling design should look like.
-The rationale for nonrandom sampling often stems from the belief that when the participants constitute a small proportion in the population, sampling relatively more from the participants will improve the quality of inference.
-However, this is not an accurate description because we need to consider also the contribution of the noise in the subsample to the variance of the estimator.
+Given a target population for a benchmark population share, one may ask what the optimal sampling design should look like.
+The rationale for nonrandom sampling is often that when the participants constitute a small fraction of the population, sampling relatively more from the participants will improve the quality of inference.
+However, this rationale is incomplete because we also need to consider the contribution of the noise in the subsample to the variance of the estimator.
 We define the optimal sampling design to be one that minimizes the semiparametric efficiency bound over a range of sampling designs.
 We find an explicit solution for the optimal sampling design from the semiparametric efficiency bound for the treatment effect parameters under treatment-based sampling.\footnote{See \cite{Hahn/Hirano/Karlan:11:JBES} for an optimal design of social experiments in a related context.}

-As an empirical application, we re-visit the U.S. national JTPA (Job Training Partnership Act) data and analyze effect of the job training program.
-The job training program data were generated from the treatment-based sampling design, and yet the precise population shares are not available to the researcher.
-We first estimate the average treatment effects assuming various population shares ranging from $5\%$ to $90\%$.
-Then we recovered the scope of external validity to which the average treatment effect estimated assuming a benchmark share (for example, $5\%$) applies.
-In the context of data-set we use, we find a strong empirical support that the estimate based on a reasonable benchmark population share is applicable to a wide range of alternative population shares.